 - Vision Rehabilitation Therapy (formerly Rehabilitation Teaching)

-In 2012, the College was proud to launch its Occupational Therapy program (OT), which offers various pathways into practice: Master of Science in Occupational Therapy (MSOT) degree, a combined MSOT/OTD degree or an entry-level Doctor of Occupational Therapy (OTD) degree.
+In 2012, the College launched its Occupational Therapy program (OT), which offers various pathways into practice: Master of Science in Occupational Therapy (MSOT) degree, a combined MSOT/OTD degree or an entry-level Post-professional Doctor of Occupational Therapy (OTD) degree.
 In addition to their clinical education, OT students receive the interdisciplinary academic experience that is a hallmark of the Salus community of professional graduate students from our Optometry, Audiology and Physician Assistant Studies programs.

-We invite you to learn more about our Education and Rehabilitation and Occupational Therapy programs and our admissions requirements.
+We invite you to learn more about our Education and Rehabilitation, Occupational Therapy and Speech-Language Pathology programs and our admissions requirements.
 Please use the links on the left menu bar for more information, or call: